sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 There's 150km to get through today, a bit more than yesterday.
 Google's saying it should be about 8h on the saddle 🤣.

-8:05am, almost reay to set off 😁.
+8:05am, almost ready to set off 😁.

 ~9:30am, quick stop for the first puncture of the trip.
 Gravel on a roundabout.
 We're making amazing progress, sticking together as a group with some amazing pace, eating up the kilometers 🛣️.